Bike reviews have become ridiculously popular on this site…

 Looking back, this was a bit harsh.

-That same 12 speed group that I felt had lived a short life somehow found its way onto another of my bikes and actually works really well still.
+That same 12 speed group that I felt had lived a short life somehow found its way onto another of my bikes and actually works pretty good still.
 It works way better, in fact, than the 11 speed XO1 kit I replaced it with (this replacement is clunky and noisy and has certainly lived its life a few years ago).

 Nevertheless, I found myself to be the owner of an XT 11 speed shifter and cassette, thanks in part to my friend Seamus.
 His basement is littered with factory parts from his 5+ years on factory teams, and I am more than happy to downgrade to 11 speeds and get my hands on his dusty things.